uj-ydv/Homelab/README.md

 ### Future Roadmap
 - More Apps(Ofcourse)
-- Gitops : Either ArgoCD or Flux(already have a repo with argo kustomization setup)
+- Gitops : Either Argo or Flux(already have a repo with argo kustomization setup while playing around earlier)
 - Secrets Management
 - Service Mesh(Only play around and not really deploy)